singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 16          return maxUnder == Integer.MIN_VALUE ? minOver : maxUnder;
 17      }
 18
-19      /* return a list of all poss ible scores this hand could have (evaluating each 20       * ace as both 1 and 11 */
+19      /* return a list of all possible scores this hand could have (evaluating each 20       * ace as both 1 and 11 */
 21      private ArrayList<Integer> possibleScores() { ... }